Common Lawn Diseases & Treatments | Big Easy Contractors

 Identifying common lawn diseases helps maintain a healthy, vibrant garden.
 Knowing these issues early and making the correct diagnosis can prevent them from ruining your beautiful lawn.

 • Brown Patch: Brown patch disease thrives in hot, humid conditions, appearing as circular brown patches in the lawn.
+This is one of the most common lawn diseases in New Orleans, especially in St. Augustine and Bermuda grass during the long, humid summers.
 Overwatering, excess nitrogen, and poor airflow make it worse.
 Reduce watering, especially in the evening, and sometimes a fungicide may be needed.
 Its common symptoms can be confused with other issues, but the circular patterns and environmental clues can help distinguish it.

 • Rust: Rust causes grass blades to turn orange or rust-colored, resulting from low fertility, drought, and short mowing.
 Increasing nitrogen and proper mowing can help manage it.
 Watering deeply but less frequently is also beneficial.
 The orange spores are a clear sign, making this disease easier to identify than some others.

 • Red Thread: Red thread appears as pink or red threads on grass blades, often caused by poor nutrients, high humidity, and erratic weather.
+Given New Orleans’ constant humidity, this disease can appear year-round.
 Using balanced fertilizers and mowing regularly can effectively treat it.
 Its unique appearance makes it easier to spot and diagnose early.

 • Fairy Rings: Fairy rings create dark green rings with mushrooms or dead patches inside, stemming from fungal growth due to decaying matter.
 Aerating the lawn and ensuring deep watering can help.
 Removing mushrooms and affected soil may be necessary in severe cases.
 These rings are distinctive but require attention to both the grass and fungal growth for proper treatment.